The Practitioner - Fine Furniture Course

 Projects

-The course begins with a structured side table project that brings together drawing, construction and workshop practice in a single resolved piece.
+The course begins with a side table project that brings together drawing, construction and workshop practice in a single resolved piece.
 Students produce a rod and cutting list, select their own timber and develop a stronger understanding of material behaviour, movement and preparation.

 The project introduces a wide range of traditional and contemporary furniture making techniques, including frame construction, a fully dovetailed piston-fit drawer, machining processes and spindle moulder work.
 Students are taught one to one in the machine room as machinery is introduced, building confidence in setup, safe use and workshop workflow.
 Once competency has been demonstrated, students are signed off for independent use of all workshop machinery.